iAmMe27/WoD/UsefulThings.md

 ![](img/WJCLI.png)

-In the terminal window that opens, type in the following command (make sure to edit it so that it points to your install paths!):
+In the terminal window that opens, type in the following commands (make sure to edit it so that it points to your install paths!):

 `cd ..`